hanjingo/doc/interview.md

 #### Recursive and Iterative Binary Search: Which one is more efficient and why?

 Iterative Binary Search is typically more efficient than Recursive Binary Search.
 This is because iterative binary search avoids the overhead of recursive function calls and stack space consumption, resulting in lower memory usage and potentially faster execution, especially for large datasets.

 For more info, see: [Searching Algorithm Summary#Complixity Analysis](ALGO/search.md)

+#### What's the worst scenario in Binary Search?

+Binary search's worst-case time complexity is $O(\log n)$, which is excellent.
+However, the worst-case scenario occurs when the target element is not in the array (or is at the first/last position requiring full search depth), requiring approximately $\log_2{(n)}$ comparisons.
+The real 'worst case' for binary search is when it's applied incorrectly--on unsorted data, on linkede lists, or with integer overflow bugs in mid-point calculation.

+For more info, see: [Searching Algorithm Summary#Complixity Analysis](ALGO/search.md)